skiptoniam/ppmData/readme.md

 ### Part two - estimating inclusion probabilities to use as a bias layer. (not finished yet)

-`eip` is a function which can be used to estimate inclusion probabilities.
-This layer of probabilities can be used as a bias offset in PPM modelling.
+`estimate_bias_layer` is a function which can be used to inform the selection of quasirandom bias points to be used in as a bias offset in PPM modelling.

 Here is an example using a set of spatial points and a raster.
 In this example we use the location of the existing sample sites to help generate a new set of back ground points based on an underlying probability of sampling intensity.
 The probability of estimating the probability of presence from a series of spatial points.
 The probability of *absence in an area of size A* according to the Poisson distribution is: